Lebanese Rice With Vermicelli Recipe

 Make this easy and delicious rice vermicelli dish in no time!
 All you need is a package of rice vermicelli noodles, olive oil, and ghee.
 This side dish pairs well with practically any entrée, and it takes just a few minutes to prepare to make it the perfect addition to any meal.

 In Arabic, this rice dish is known as ‘RUZ MA SHARREH,’ which directly translates to ‘rice with vermicelli.’
-In my home country of Jordan, this Lebanese rice is a frequent presence on our dining table, making its appearance almost four times a week.
-We enjoy it alongside dishes like bamia with lamb, roasted chicken, or the delicious molokhia, a savory combination of jute mallow leaves and shredded chicken.
+In my home country of Jordan, this Lebanese rice is frequently on our dining table, appearing almost four times a week.
+We enjoy it alongside bamia with lamb, roasted chicken, or the delicious molokhia, a savory combination of jute mallow leaves and shredded chicken.

-This Lebanese rice dish, much like other Middle Eastern rice variations including hashwa, Greek yellow rice, and Yemeni rice, holds a special place in our daily meals, reflecting the rich and diverse culinary traditions of the region.
+This Lebanese rice dish, much like other Middle Eastern rice variations, including hashwa, Greek yellow rice, and Yemeni rice, holds a special place in our daily meals, reflecting the region’s rich and diverse culinary traditions.

-1. Rinse the Rice Thoroughly: To achieve the best fluffy and non-sticky rice, wash the rice a few times to remove excess starch.
-Use your fingers to gently move the rice around while rinsing until the water runs clear.
+• Rinse the Rice Thoroughly: To achieve the best fluffy and non-sticky rice, wash the rice a few times to remove excess starch.
+Use your fingers to gently move the rice around while rinsing until the water clears.

-3. Adjust Vermicelli Quantity: Tailor the amount of vermicelli to your preference.
+• Adjust Vermicelli Quantity: Tailor the amount of vermicelli to your preference.
 If you like more vermicelli, feel free to add extra.
-Toast the vermicelli in the same pot you’ll be using for cooking to preserve all the flavors.
+Toast the vermicelli in the same pot you’ll use for cooking to preserve all the flavors.

-4. Toast Vermicelli Carefully: When toasting the vermicelli, stir it frequently to prevent burning.
-The color will change from light brown to dark brown, and the darker it gets, the nuttier the flavor becomes.
+• Toast Vermicelli Carefully: When toasting the vermicelli, stir it frequently to prevent burning.
+The color will change from light brown to dark brown; the darker it gets, the nuttier the flavor becomes.

-5. Fluff with a Fork: After the rice is cooked, always use a fork to fluff the rice.
-Avoid using a spoon, as it can compress the grains together, resulting in mushy rice.
+• Fluff with a Fork: Always use a fork to fluff the rice after the rice is cooked.
+Avoid using a spoon, which can compress the grains, resulting in mushy rice.
 Fluffing keeps the vermicelli rice grains separate and light.

 What Should I Serve Lebanese Rice With?

 When it comes to serving vermicelli rice, you have plenty of options to choose from.
-This Middle Eastern dish, with its light ghee and olive oil flavors, pairs well with a variety of other Middle Eastern delights.
+With its light ghee and olive oil flavors, this Middle Eastern dish pairs well with various other Middle Eastern delights.
 For instance, you can enjoy it alongside a refreshing yogurt cucumber salad or as a side dish to complement the rich flavors of beef goulash.
 If you’re in the mood for poultry, consider serving it with a flavorful chicken tagine.
 Kofta kebabs with tahini sauce or lamb chops seasoned with rosemary and garlic make for satisfying and harmonious pairings with vermicelli rice.
 And if you’re feeling adventurous, try it alongside a dish like stuffed eggplant karniyark.

 Lastly, don’t forget to explore my other rice recipes, including Yemeni-style basmati rice, Greek lemon-yellow rice, and a Mediterranean rice bowl with za’atar and feta.
-With vermicelli rice, you have the freedom to create a meal that suits your taste and preferences, making every dining experience a delightful one.
+With vermicelli rice, you can create a meal that suits your taste and preferences, making every dining experience delightful.
 Enjoy your culinary journey!

 How to Make Lebanese Rice With Vermicelli Recipe